AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/data-partners/acxiom-prospecting-data-import.md

 ---
-title: Acxiom Prospect-Suppression Data Sourcing
+title: Acxiom Prospecting Data Import
-description: Acxiom Prospect-Suppression Data Sourcing for Adobe Real-Time CDP is our process for delivering the most productive prospect audiences possible.
+description: Acxiom Prospecting Data Import for Adobe Real-Time CDP is our process for delivering the most productive prospect audiences possible.
 We take the Adobe CDP 1st-party data via a secure export and run it through our award-winning hygiene and identity resolution which produces a data file to be used as a suppression list.
 We then match that against the Acxiom Global database which  enables the prospect lists to be tailored for import.
 last-substantial-update: 2024-01-31
 badge: Beta
 ---
 ## Overview {#overview}
 Acxiom Prospect-Suppression Data Enhancement for Adobe Real-Time CDP is our process for delivering the most productive prospect audiences possible.
 We take the Adobe CDP 1st-party data via a secure export and run it through our award-winning hygiene and identity resolution which produces a data file to be used as a suppression list.
 We then match that against the Acxiom Global database which  enables the prospect lists to be tailored for import.

-This tutorial provides steps to create a [!DNL Acxiom Prospect-Suppression Data Sourcing] source connection and dataflow using the Adobe Experience Platform user interface.
+This tutorial provides steps to create a [!DNL Acxiom Prospecting Data Import] source connection and dataflow using the Adobe Experience Platform user interface.
 This Connector is used to retrieve and map response from Acxiom prospect service using S3 as a drop point.
 This connector can be found under source connectors in the "Data Partners" header.
 Initial runs will provide a "Set up" option as the default behavior.
 After the initial source connection is defined this will default to "Add data" which will allow to create a new source dataflow.
 The "..." selection in this card provides options to view all existing accounts defined using this connector, previous dataflow, and external facing documentation.

 <br>![The sources catalog with the Acxiom source selected.](../../../../images/tutorials/create/acxiom-prospect-suppression-data-sourcing/image-source-catalog.png)